ljacobsson/lambda-debug/README.md

 # lambda-debug

 Lambda-Debug is a tool that enables you to invoke AWS Lambda functions in the cloud from any event source and intercept the requests with breakpoints locally.
-There's currently similar functionality in [SST](https://sst.dev/) which this is inspired by, but is designed to work with AWS SAM and CloudFormation.
+There's similar functionality in [SST](https://sst.dev/) which this is inspired by, but is designed to work with AWS SAM and CloudFormation and, in a later version, CDK.

 *&lt;blink&gt;*** NOTE: This is intended to be used to debug functions in a development environment.
 DO NOT use in production. ***&lt;/blink&gt;*